NASBA International Evaluation Services provides an online application for applicants. We do not have a paper-based application available for use.

 Currently, NASBA International Evaluation Services evaluates only for the CPA profession.

-International applicants must submit official transcripts, mark sheets, or certificates and degrees via postal service.
+International applicants must submit their official required documents via postal service.
 Official documents must be received via postal service directly from the issuing institution in order for the evaluation to be released to the requested board of accountancy.
 NIES will destroy official transcripts four times each year during January, April, July and October.
 A scanned image of all documents received will be maintained indefinitely.
 Please note that original documents that are irreplaceable WILL NOT be destroyed.

 Syllabi and Course Descriptions